Before an Auction…

 If the vehicle is purchased on Friday, payment is due no later than the next day, Monday @ 3:00pm.

 Q: What about removal of vehicles from the auction?

 A: When you buy a vehicle at the auction you are responsible for it.
-All vehicles need to be removed within 48 hours after of the auction.
+All vehicles must be paid in full by 3:00pm the following business day.
 If you need assistance for a towing company please ask us, simply ask one of the 905 Auto Auction personnel.

 Absolute Auction: all items in the auction will be sold to the highest bidder, regardless of the bid.
 There is no reserve or minimum on the item for bid.

 Auction with Reserve: some or all items in the auction have a minimum bid that must be reached by the bidder before the auctioneer can sell the item to the bidder.

 “As-Is” or “Where-Is”: there is no warranty on the merchandise and the bidder is responsible for removal from the auction location.
 This means that the bidder must rely on their own information to make bidding decisions.
 The bidder is responsible to inspect and move the vehicles.

 Sold: When the auctioneer says the word “sold” or the gavel falls after the bidding has ceased, the item is sold as the auctioneer directs to the clerk.
 The bidding cannot be reopened after the word “sold” is said.

 Final Word: the auctioneer has the final word in all bidding situations.
 If the ring man took your bid and the auctioneer did not see the bid, the item is sold as the auctioneer directs.
 The staff at 905 Auction Management is happy to provide you with further information and to answer any of your questions about the auction process.

 Copyright © 905 Auto Auction.
 All rights reserved.